deusExMac/deusExMac/README.md

 - 👋 Hi, I’m @deusExMac
 - 👀 I’m interested in many things.
 Coding is one of them
 - 🌱 I’m currently refreshing my knowledge in statistics, machine learning and other stuff.
 Love coding and doing interesting side projects.
+And always looking to improve my coding.
 - 💞️ I’m looking to collaborate on how machine learning algorithms can be used in the field of economics, the infrastructure of cryptocurrencies, data management systems and hypertext.
 - 📫 How to reach me: contact me at tzagara ___//\\__at__/\\\___ upatras. gr